Methods to Block Google Analytics from Tracking You

 5. Using Ad-Blockers

 Ad blockers have gained more attention recently due to their wide usage.
-While their main purpose is to block the annoying (marketing) ads that follow you across the internet, they also have the ability to affect the process of collecting traffic data in various means, such as by blocking Google Analytics.
+While their primary purpose is to block the annoying (marketing) ads that follow you across the internet, they can also affect collecting traffic data in various ways, such as by blocking Google Analytics.

-By default, many ad blockers blacklist Google Analytics, while some ad blockers need to be configured to do so.
+By default, many ad blockers blacklist Google Analytics, while some ad blockers need to be configured.

 Below are a few simple steps to install and configure Adblock Plus free ad blocker and configure it to block Google Analytics.